keyneston/timemachine/README.md

 # TimeMachine

 A library for mocking time in go.
-Using the builder pattern we program a tiny virtual machine to take the steps we want it to take.
+Using the builder pattern a tiny virtual machine is programmed to take the desired steps for mocking.

 ## Adding to your structs